Last updated: May 12, 2026

 Winton Anderson, E. F. Baker, Henry Baker, Denver Barker, Albert Barnes, Horace Barton, J. D. Blevins, Kermit Blevins, Jack Brooks, Warren Brown, F. C. Caldwell, P. D. Caldwell, Charles Clay, Gaynelle Condra, H. Cookston, Raymond Cooley, Raleigh Cotton, Cecil Davis, Harold DeArmond, Ira DeArmond, Paul Dye, Ralph Dye, Homer Fox, T. B. Fox, Howard Garner, Cader Green, Marvin Gregory, Jessie Griffith, Elwood R. Hand, Jack Harris, Forrest Hill, Carlton Howard, K. J. Howard, J. H. Howell, Hoyt Johnson, Richard Lee, Henry Lusk, Howard Lusk, John Massengale, James McCarter, Millard McWhorter, C. D. Meeks, John Mitchell, Troy Mitchell, Troy Nunley, L. D. Palmer, Amos Parks, Herman Patton, Ira Pickett, James Pryor, James Ransom, Billy Rector, Allen Simmons, Tommy Smith, Clarence Swaford, Wallace Thomas, D. G. Thomas, Herman Tucker, Chester Turner, Eulin Veal, William Webb, Huey West, Ray Williams, Haskell Wilson, and Sam Woodlee.

 President Harry S. Truman presented Cooley with the Medal of Honor on August 23, 1945, at the White House.
-His citation reads, in part, that he "unhesitatingly threw himself on the grenade and smothered the explosion with his body," saving the lives of the men around him.
-Cooley returned to Marion County after the war and was appointed county trustee, a position he held until his death.
-He was killed in an automobile accident on March 12, 1947, at the age of 30.
+Per the verbatim citation, he "deliberately covered the grenade with his body and was severely wounded as it exploded," saving the lives of the men around him.
+Cooley returned to Marion County after the war, suffered lasting effects from his combat wounds, and was elected county trustee in 1946.
+He was killed in a single-vehicle accident on Marion County roads on March 12, 1947, at the age of 30.
 His wife, Agnes Cooley, was subsequently appointed to complete his term as trustee.
 He is buried at Cumberland View Cemetery in Kimball.
-A stretch of Tennessee Highway 28 through the Sequatchie Valley was named the Raymond Cooley Highway in his honor.
+Tennessee Highway 28 between Jasper and Interstate 24 is officially named the Raymond H. Cooley Highway in his honor.

 Captain James Thomas Fitz-Gerald, Jr.